lacojim/FreeFactoryQT/README.md

 Selection:
 ```

-Unless you are running the FreeFactory service for a company environment, you will want to select USER mode.
+Unless you are running the FreeFactory service for a corporate environment with multiple users, you will generally want to select USER mode.

 Once setup, you can run:
 ```